 Let’s first take a look at what coinsurance is and does, then look at the consequences of not adhering to the coinsurance clause in your policy, which is the coinsurance penalty.

 Many homeowners insurance companies will calculate their own replacement cost value and only issue a policy if that amount of coverage is purchased.
+This number is typically less than the purchase price of the home.
+So mortgage lenders will ask for a replacement cost estimate from your insurance company.
 This eliminates the concern of not having enough purchased enough coverage.

 Specifically, the coinsurance penalty can be described as the amount of insurance you carry, divided by the amount of insurance you should have carried, multiplied by the amount of your loss, minus any applicable deductibles.